Statistical Early Stopping for Reasoning Models: Implementation Details

 Following \citet{yang2025dynamic}, we treat positions immediately before each special \texttt{Wait} token as potential early-exit points.
 At such a point, we invoke the \emph{answer inducer} to generate a trial answer from the current reasoning prefix and compute the DEER confidence \(C\) as the geometric mean of the per-token maximum probabilities of the induced answer (cf. Eq.~(4) in \citealt{yang2025dynamic}).
 We then define a DEER-based uncertainty score as \(u_{\text{DEER}} = 1 - C\).
 For the entropy baseline, we use the same answer inducer and early-exit locations, but replace \(C\) with the beam-search--based entropy of the induced answer distribution, as in \citet{yong2025think}.
 In both cases, the resulting per-prefix uncertainty sequences are fed into the same Maxwise calibration and stopping rule as in Equation~\eqref{eq:uq_score} and Algorithm~\ref{alg:maxwise}.
 Some additional details of the implementation are:

-\paragraph{Cold-start problem.} The uncertainty measurements obtained at the beginning of a reasoning trace can be unstable and non-discriminative: even for well-posed problems the model may initially maintain a broad distribution over possible answers before converging to a confident prediction later in the trace.
+\paragraph{Cold-start problem.} For the logits-based methods we considered \citep{yang2025dynamic, yong2025think}, the uncertainty measurements obtained at the beginning of a reasoning trace can be unstable and non-discriminative: even for well-posed problems the model may initially maintain a broad distribution over possible answers before converging to a confident prediction later in the trace.
 Consequently, uncertainty signals in the earliest portion of the reasoning trace behave similarly for both well-posed and ill-posed queries.
 We refer to this phenomenon as the \emph{cold-start problem}.

 To avoid premature early stopping, we introduce a \emph{cold-start index}~$s$, representing the minimum prefix length before any uncertainty-based stopping rule is allowed to act.

 \paragraph{Selecting the cold-start index using GSM8K training data.} To determine an appropriate cold-start offset, we use the GSM8K--AbstentionBench training split, which includes paired well-posed and ill-posed reasoning traces.
 For each candidate value $s \in \{0,1,\ldots,S_{\max}\}$, we: